 What is involved in a typical treatment program to optimise IVF results?

 Preparation for the IVF Cycle

-Essentially, Acupuncture treatment can be commenced at anytime during the IVF process.
-Some couples start treatment after a few unsuccessful cycles while others start well in advance.
+Essentially, acupuncture can be commenced at anytime during the IVF process.
+Some couples start after a few unsuccessful cycles whilst others start well in advance.

-Treatment can commence up to 3 months before starting an IVF cycle depending on what type of issues couples present with.
-Treatment at this stage focuses on the following where appropriate:
+Sessions can commence up to 3 months before starting an IVF cycle depending on what type of issues couples present with.
+Focus at this stage is on the following where appropriate:

 - balancing hormones and promoting circulation to the ovaries and uterus.